-Wanting to respect their independence, I’m at a point in my relationship with both of them where I must limit my desire to tell them what to do.
-I want them to think more deeply on their own and have a healthy thought process for decision making.
-During our recent phone conversations I’ve asked questions in an effort to hopefully help them think more deeply about their decisions and the impact those decisions may have on their lives.
+Wanting to respect their independence, I’m at a point in my relationship with both kids where I must limit my desire to tell them what to do.
+I want them to think more deeply on their own and have a healthy thought process for decision-making.
+During our recent phone conversations, I’ve asked questions to hopefully help them think more deeply about their decisions and the impact those decisions may have on their lives.

-Shortly after the second conversation, I was reflecting on the questions I had asked and was wondering if I had added any value to the thought process.
-As I thought back, I wondered whether the questions I had offered were really leading my kids to discover the best options and alternatives for their given situations or if these questions were simply my opinions stated in the form of questions.
+Shortly after the second conversation, I reflected on my questions and wondered if I had added any value to the thought process.
+As I thought back, I wondered whether the questions I had offered led my kids to discover the best options and alternatives for their given situations or if these questions were simply my opinions stated in the form of questions.